 In science pupils work both as part of a team and independently, to complete many practical tasks and written tasks.
 Pupils are guided to be able to voice their own opinions and observations, as well as listen (and refer to) to the opinions and observations of others.
 Pupils develop their ability to apply scientific method to their work, and also the work of their peers.
 As such pupils predict, test, record, conclude and evaluate their scientific investigations.

-Pupils’ learning is arranged around 10 Big Ideas: forces, electromagnets, energy, waves, matter, reactions, earth, organisms, ecosystems, and genes.
+In Key stage 3 Pupils’ learning is arranged around 10 Big Ideas: forces, electromagnets, energy, waves, matter, reactions, earth, organisms, ecosystems, and genes.
 Each Big Idea is taught in two parts so that concepts can build upon one another as they progress through Key Stage 3.
 Students are assessed through quick quizzes at the end of every unit so their understanding of key concepts can be monitored.

-Students use the key concepts and skills they have acquired in their foundation year to move through the AQA Combined Science: Trilogy course.
+At Key stage 4 students move through the AQA Combined Science: Trilogy course.
 They are taught Biology, Chemistry and Physics topics as separate modules.
 Learning continues to be monitored by quick quizzes.

-Students complete the AQA Combined Science: Trilogy course.
+In Year 11 Students complete the AQA Combined Science: Trilogy course.
 There is a greater emphasis on using exam style questions to prepare them for their exams that begin in May.
 Students will sit 6 papers in total (Papers 1 and 2 for Biology, Chemistry and Physics) that will lead to them achieving a combined double award grade for Science.
 This is graded at a 9-9 to a 4-3 for the higher tier paper or 5-5 to U for the foundation tier paper.